QueenieCplusplus/SSCP_Network/README.md

      rsh, remote ssh grant direct remote cmd execution within copies data of rcp to and fro the remote machine.

-     if a rlogin daemon (called as rlogind) is running on a machine, rlogin access can be granted in 2 mechanisms:
+     if a rlogin daemon (called as rlogind) is running on a machine, rlogin access can be granted in 2 mechanisms, rlogin transmits data is without encryption and may easily being eavesdropped & intercepted :

      1. use of central config file (By Sys Admin)